blosavio/trlisp/README.md

       </ul>
       <p></p>
       <p>
-        <em>trlisp</em> is an implementation of tree calculus with the compact, &nbsp;uniform grammar of Lisp.
+        <em>trlisp</em> is an implementation of tree calculus with Lisp&apos;s compact, &nbsp;uniform grammar.
 The element at the head of a list, the function
-        &nbsp;position, is invoked, with the elements of the tail of the list providing &nbsp;the arguments.
+        position, is &nbsp;invoked, with the elements of the tail of the list providing the arguments.
       </p>
       <p>
         Unlike traditional Lisps, trlisp functions may be transparently decomposed &nbsp;so that the function may be inspected, analyzed, compared, optimized,